 Jokic scores 41 points and leads Nuggets past Timberwolves 116-107 to take lead in West

+“Nikola always embraces the physicality.
+He never shies away from it,” Nuggets coach Michael Malone said.
+“Rudy Gobert is going to be a Hall of Fame player one day.
+Rudy Gobert is going to be regarded as one of the best defenders of his generation.
+And it just speaks to how great Nikola is.
+I don't think anybody in the NBA can guard Nikola 1-on-1.”

+Jamal Murray added 20 points in 27 minutes and Michael Porter Jr. scored 18 for the Nuggets, who pulled away by holding Anthony Edwards without a bucket in the fourth quarter.

-Anthony Edwards led Minnesota with 25 points but was a non-factor in the fourth quarter as Denver pulled away.
-Mike Conley added 19 points for the Wolves.
+Edwards led Minnesota with 25 points but was a non-factor in the fourth as Denver's reserves put on a show featuring Peyton Watson's six blocks and Christian Braun's rim-rattling dunks.

+Edwards said Jokic kept blocking his way to the basket, so he had no choice but to dish and his teammates' shots just weren't falling.

+“He’s just there, so there’s nowhere for me to go," Edwards said.
+"Guy’s in a gap, I can’t drive, so I’ve got to get off of it.
+I was doing it, we got good looks, we just missed them.”

-The Nuggets (56-24) took a one-game lead over Minnesota and Oklahoma City, who are both 55-25.
-The Thunder walloped San Antonio 127-89 on Wednesday night to stay within striking distance of the West's top seed.
+The Nuggets (56-24) took a one-game lead over Minnesota and Oklahoma City, who are both 55-25 in the West.
+The Thunder walloped San Antonio 127-89 on Wednesday night to stay within striking distance of the conference's top seed.

+The defending NBA champion Nuggets are a best-in-the-West 33-8 at home - where they parlayed the No. 1 seed last year into a 10-1 playoff record on their way to winning the franchise's first NBA title.

+“Hopefully we have a lot more (home) games this season to celebrate with them,” Malone said.

 The Nuggets wrap up their regular season with games at San Antonio and Memphis.
 The Wolves and Thunder both finish up at home.
 Minnesota hosts the Hawks and Suns, and the Thunder close with games against the Bucks and Mavericks.

-On Tuesday night, Jokic downplayed the significance of this game, saying, "I don’t think it’s a really big game.”
-Edwards, though, insisted this was as big as a regular-season game can get: “I think everyone knows what is at stake,” Edwards said.
-"I don’t even need to talk about how big it is — everybody knows.”
+In the leadup to this showdown, Jokic downplayed its significance, suggesting, "I don’t think it’s a really big game.”
+Edwards, though, insisted this was as big as a regular-season game can get.

+“We knew what this game was going to determine,” Edwards said.
+“If we won it, we knew we were going to possibly be the No. 1 seed, and if we lost it, we knew they’d possibly be the No. 1 seed.
+I think we cared before but now that we lost we can’t do nothing about it.”

-Entering the playoffs at optimum health is more important than going into the postseason as the top seed in the West, suggested Denver coach Michael Malone, who's been saying for weeks that he's confident his team can win anywhere, anytime, regardless of seeding.
-He had both Murray (knee) and Aaron Gordon (foot) on minutes restrictions.
+Entering the playoffs at optimum health is more important than going into the postseason as the top seed in the West, suggested Malone, who's been saying for weeks that he's confident his team can win anywhere, anytime, regardless of seeding.

-“We'd gladly take the 1 seed, but much more important for me is making sure our players are healthy and available come playoff time,” Malone said pregame, adding, “There's so many teams that could come out of the West this year.”

-Denver's salubrity-over-seeding philosophy led to widespread speculation that Murray would skip the second night of this back-to-back Wednesday after returning just last week from a knee injury that had sidelined him for seven games.
+“It’d be a lot easier because he’s going to get 25 points every night,” Edwards said.
+“He walks in the gym with 25 points.”

-The Wolves led most of the night but Denver closed the third quarter on a 9-1 run to take an 83-80 lead into the fourth.
-The Nuggets' second unit extended the margin to 91-87 before Jokic and Murray returned with 7 1/2 minutes remaining, and Denver used a 10-0 spurt to pull away.
+Denver trailed much of the night but closed the third quarter on a 9-1 run to take an 83-80 lead into a fourth period they utterly dominated.

-Nuggets reserve Peyton Watson had six blocks, giving him 13 in the last three games.

 UP NEXT